INCLUDED IN MODERN PAIN PRO · $49/MOOpen enrollment

 Will it really sound like me?

-Voice comes out of a writing-rules file you fill in once, not a prompt.
-You'll write ten of your own sentences, your story, your phrases.
+You'll fill in a writing-rules file once: ten of your own sentences, your story, your phrases.
 Every output runs through that file.
-If you want me to draft your rules file with you on a live call, that's part of it.
+If you want me to draft it with you on a live call, that's part of it.

 Can I use ChatGPT or Gemini instead of Claude?